Top Five Non-Thor Mjolnir Wielders

 It all led to where DeFalco claimed he always had planned – Masterson’s death in Thunderstrike’s last issue.

-A waste of a good character.
+A sad loss of a good character.

 2. Captain America

-I mentioned this issue in my Civil War #3 review, and I still think this issue stands out as a real fun read.
+This issue stands out as a real fun read.

 Captain America is visiting the Avengers headquarters when the place is attacked by followers of Seth.
 He and Thor are at unease with each other because Thor knows that his two best superhero pals, Cap and Iron Man, are having a big falling out, and Thor is in the awkward spot of “Do I hang out with Cap?
 Would that piss Tony off?”
 After all, Cap wasn’t even going by Captain America at the time – maybe there was a good reason he wasn’t being Captain America any more – maybe something’s wrong with him.
 It’s like an episode of the OC.